crocodilegogogo/DriveData-Under-Review/README.md

 **Demo for testing:**

-Since we have uploaded the 'TSF_torch' models trained on 'HAPT' and 'Opportunity' datasets, you can directly run testing by:
+Since we have uploaded the 'Deep_Conv_Transformer_torch' models trained on 'HAPT' dataset, you can directly run testing by:

 ```
 python main.py --PATTERN TEST --DATASETS HAPT --CLASSIFIERS Deep_Conv_Transformer_torch